What is Scrum?

-The main responsibility of the development team is to deliver the increment that delivers value every Sprint.
+The main responsibility of the development team is to deliver the increment that delivers value to every Sprint.
 How the work is divided up to do that is left up to the team to determine based on the conditions at that time.

-Scrum is a framework that allows development teams flexibility to respond to changing situations.
+Scrum is a framework that allows development teams the flexibility to respond to changing situations.
 This framework has sufficient control points in place to ensure the team does not stray from the desired outcome, and that issues can be identified and resolved and process adjustments made while the effort is still underway.

-The Scrum Lifecycle starts with a prioritized backlog, but does not provide any guidance as to how that backlog is developed or prioritized.
+The Scrum Lifecycle starts with a prioritized backlog but does not provide any guidance as to how that backlog is developed or prioritized.